NASA-Planetary-Science/rss_ringoccs/AAREADME.txt

 Documentation:

-rss_ringoccs_master/docs/ contains extensive documentation of the rss_ringocss package, and a QuickStartGuide.txt
+rss_ringoccs_master/docs/ contains extensive documentation of the rss_ringocss package, and a rss_ringoccs_User_Guide.pdf

-Follow the step-by-step instructions in QuickStartGuide.txt to:
+Follow the step-by-step instructions in the rss_ringoccs_User_Guide.pdf to:
   + download selected raw Cassini RSS data required for the demo programs (takes some time)
   + download selected kernel files required for analysis of Cassini RSS data (takes some time)
   + run the non-interactive sample end-to-end processing of a single RSS ring occultation event